open-broker/specification/spec.md

 The standard defines the behaviour of two actors, the producer and the consumer, as defined in the CloudEvents specification.
 The producer creates events and the consumer reads events created by the producer.
-In a typical bank-broker integration both parties will act in both roles defined by this standard.
+In order to ensure a engaging end user experience both parties will act in both roles as defined by this standard.

 Additionally behaviour in this specification is defined on three levels of operations.